Old Melbourne Gaol: Maulboyheener and Tunnerminnerwait

 "Tragically two of these (Aboriginal) men, Tunnerminnerwait (known as Jack) and Maulboyheenner (known as Bob, or sometimes called Timmy or Jimmy), became the first people executed in the Port Phillip District.
-This took place in 1842, a mere seven years after John Batman's fraudulent treaty with the Kuhn people, when the two Tasmanian Aboriginal men were publicly hanged for murder."
+This took place in 1842, a mere seven years after John Batman's fraudulent treaty with the Kulin people, when the two Tasmanian Aboriginal men were publicly hanged for murder."
 The Tunnerminnerwait and Maulboyheenner public marker exists at the place of execution.
 The website contains historical research and information on the artists commissioned for the marker, Artist Brook Andrew, along with Trent Walter.

 "Two Tasmanian Aboriginal men, clad in white pyjamas, went to their deaths on a makeshift gallows in Melbourne in 1842.
 The contemporaneous executions were apparently quite a spectacle: one man, Maulboyheenner, twisting on the rope, strangled slowly in front of a crowd of 5000.
 They had been convicted of killing two whalers in Western Port.
 Both the Tasmanians and the whalers – one was called the Yankee – were a long way from home."
 They were arrested at Powlett River.